- The average cost of car insurance in Tennessee is $1,677 a year or $140 per month, based on our data analysis.

 Car insurance rates by age group in Tennessee

-Car insurance companies know teen drivers are less experienced and riskier to insure.
-Tennessee drivers aged 30 to 60 have the lowest average auto insurance rates at $1,630 annually.
+Insurers know that teenage drivers are less experienced and pose a higher risk, resulting in higher insurance premiums.
+Tennessee drivers between the ages of 30 to 60 typically enjoy the lowest average auto insurance rates, at about $1,630 annually.

 See the average rates by age group below: